Non-vanishing of Kolyvagin systems and Iwasawa theory: Introduction

 \subsection{Acknowledgements}

-We thank K\^{a}zim Büy\"{u}kboduk, Masataka Chida, Christophe Cornut, Shinichi Kobayashi and Wei Zhang for helpful discussions.
-We also thank Chan-Ho Kim for his interest in our work, and his comments on an earlier draft.
-During the preparation of this paper, A.B. was partially supported by the NSF grants DMS-2303864 and DMS-2302064; F.C. was partially supported by the NSF grant DMS-2101458; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.
+We thank K\^{a}zim Büy\"{u}kboduk, Masataka Chida, Christophe Cornut, Shinichi Kobayashi, David Loeffler and Wei Zhang for helpful comments and discussions.
+We also thank Chan-Ho Kim and Masato Kurihara for their interest in our work, and comments on an earlier draft.
+We are also grateful to the referee for their valuable suggestions.

+During the preparation of this paper, A.B. was partially supported by the NSF grants DMS-2303864 and DMS-2302064; F.C. was partially supported by the NSF grant DMS-2101458 and DMS-2401321; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.
 This work was partially supported by the National Science Foundation under Grant No. DMS-1928930 while the authors were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California during the Spring 2023 semester.

 \addtocontents{toc}{ }